 There are many jobs for Digital Producers in the creative digital space, but you need specific skills and knowledge to succeed.
 This course will help you learn how to plan and supervise a digital project through its conception, creative, and technical phases, and keep the project on time and on budget.

-More on what you’ll learn about:
+In the course you’ll learn about:

-- How websites, apps, games, and other new tech can deliver effective digital solutions
+- how websites, apps, games, and other new tech can deliver effective digital solutions

-- How to eliminate obstacles and avoid ‘scope creep’
+- how to eliminate obstacles and avoid ‘scope creep’

-- What project management tools and methods are currently used in the industry to manage your team’s workflow and productivity
+- what project management tools and methods are currently used in the industry to manage your team’s workflow and productivity

 For more information and to request a full course outline, please email firstname.lastname@example.org